Megatrend University

 Megatrend University (Универзитет Мегатренд) is a private university located in New Belgrade, the city of Belgrade, Serbia.
 It was founded in 1989 as the Megatrend Business School, which later became Megatrend University.

-In 2015, the Council of Megatrend University changed the name of the institution to University John Naisbitt.
-The name was changed back to Megatrend University in 2017.
+In 2015, the Council of Megatrend University changed the name of the institution to University John Naisbitt, which was changed back two years later.
+In September 2024, Megatrend University lost its license to operate in Serbia.

-The university has a negative reputation in Serbia for series of controversies, including claims that it is a diploma mill, that it falsely advertised an international university network that does not exist, that its list of lecturers is false, and that it exaggerates its enrollment and other statistics.
+The university has a negative reputation in Serbia for a series of controversies, including claims that it is a diploma mill, that it falsely advertised an international university network that does not exist, that its list of lecturers is false, and that it exaggerates its enrollment and other statistics.

 History

+1989–2015

 Megatrend Business School was established in Belgrade in 1989.
 It was the predecessor of the institutions which comprise the present Megatrend University.

 In 1991, Megatrend Business School, together with the Technical Faculty of Bor, introduced a management graduate studies introduction course.
 This project was financially supported by the European Union TEMPUS Fund for developing business education.

-In June 2000 the Serbian Ministry of Higher Education approved the formation of the Megatrend University of Applied Sciences in Belgrade.
+In June 2000, the Serbian Ministry of Higher Education approved the formation of the Megatrend University of Applied Sciences in Belgrade.

 In 2008, Megatrend claimed to have 26,000 enrolled students, which would have made it by far the most popular private university in Serbia.

-In 2011 Megatrend purchased the operations of the failed International University Vienna, creating Megatrend International University Vienna, however this did not achieve accreditation before its insolvency in 2013.

-Megatrend is a member of the Euro-Asia Management Studies Association (EAMSA), which runs annual conferences in Europe and Asia to discuss economic and management issues as well as promoting research and publishing.
+In 2011, Megatrend purchased the operations of the failed International University Vienna, creating Megatrend International University Vienna, however this did not achieve accreditation before its insolvency in 2013.
+At the time, Megatrend was listed as a member of the Euro-Asia Management Studies Association (EAMSA), which runs annual conferences in Europe and Asia to discuss economic and management issues as well as promoting research and publishing.